AsherJingkongChen/codeslide/app/cli/docs/REFERENCE.md

      ...
      ```
 4. Each slide is seperated with a horizontal line (`---` in Markdown)
-5. Render `Embedded Link` in `Slide Show` section with specific rules:
+5. Render `Embedded Link` in Slide Show section with specific rules:
    - Links titled as `:slide`:
-      - The source content is treated as a `Slide Show` section
+      - The source content is treated as a Markdown document
-      - Recursively
+      - Render by the rules of the Slide Show section recursively
    - Links titled as `:code`:
       - The source content is treated as a plain text document
    - Links titled as `:code.<language>`: